Liam Challoner

 Google Search Console screenshot of improving organic Merchant Listing performance.

-So hopefully now you have a bit of an understanding about what these types of listings are and that visibility for these free listings is growing steadily, showcasing why you should be focussing on this now.
+So hopefully now you have a bit of an understanding about what these types of listings are and that visibility for these free listings is growing steadily, showcasing why you should be focusing on this now.
 Let’s dive into how to improve your chances of ranking well in organic product grids and free listings.

 What information does Google use to generate free product listings?